JohnRichDev/discord-presence-api/README.md

 2. Create a new application
 3. Navigate to the **Bot** section
 4. Click **Reset Token** and copy the token
+5. Copy the **Application ID** from the General Information tab (this is your CLIENT_ID)
-5. Invite the bot to your server with required permissions
+6. Invite the bot to your server with required permissions

 ### Required Bot Permissions

 - View Channels
 - Read Message History
-- Use Slash Commands (optional)
+- Use Slash Commands

 ### Required Bot Intents